<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1048858&amp;fmt=gif">

 Michael Carruthers

 Michael works with advisers every day to help them negotiate and implement the constant tide of change impacting the industry.
-He is a member of the advisory panel for the Board of Taxation and is a member of the reference group for the Board’s review of small business concessions.
+He was a member of the advisory panel for the Board of Taxation and was a member of the reference group for the Board’s review of small business concessions.

 He was also an expert panel member for the Board’s review of tax impediments facing small business.